-At Serenity Health we provide a safe environment with a team of empathetic, caring individuals that will empower you on your route to recovery.
+At Serenity Addiction Centres we provide a safe environment with a team of empathetic, caring individuals that will empower you on your route to recovery.
 We offer one to one counselling support, family support, nutritional advice, relaxation therapies and techniques, advice and information on health and well being

 Following your initial assessment you will be provided with an individualised programme that is suitable to your needs.
-At sensatori we believe in identifying the root cause of the problem.
+We believe in identifying the root cause of the problem.
 Our therapeutic programme will offer a wide range of treatment options, providing a total mind, body and soul experience.
-Allowing you to explore your inner self and lead a more fulfilling life style.
+Allowing you to explore your inner self and lead a more fulfilling lifestyle.

 We understand that taking the decision to commit to rehab can be difficult, you can schedule a tour of one your local rehab centers to see the available facilities, resources and environment.
 This can help you with taking the first steps towards your rehabilitation